 - 1. Admission and Continuous Enrollment

-- 2. Completion of coursework with the required GPA.
+- 2. Completion of coursework with the required GPA

 - 3. Meet residency requirement

 - 4. Internship (if required by program)

 - 5. Comprehensive Examinations

-- 6. Appointment of dissertation committee.
+- 6. Appointment of dissertation committee

 - 7. Register, complete and defend dissertation

 - 8. Apply for graduation

-- 9. Dissertation publication, arranged through the Graduate School.
+- 9. Dissertation publication, arranged through the Division of Library and Information Resources.

 - 10. Granting of degree.
-Diploma, with commencement of date, issued by Registrar.
+Diploma issued by the Registrar.